 According to the U.S. Consumer Product Safety Commission (CPSC), sleep products that incline more than 10 degrees are not safe for infant use.
 Inclined sleep products allow babies to sleep at up to a 30-degree angle, presenting suffocation risks due to potential chin-to-chest positioning that restricts airways and other risks.
 Infants can also roll in the product and become entrapped.
-Despite recalls and education efforts, inclined sleep products are still found in homes and childcare facilities.
+Despite recalls, education efforts, and the CPSC's new rule, inclined sleep products may still be found in homes and childcare facilities.
 These products have been tied to at least 94 deaths.

-A new safety standard for infant sleep products was passed by the CPSC and will go into effect on June 23, 2022.
-The new standard effectively bans infant inclined sleep products and will require any currently unregulated infant sleep products to meet the bassinet standard.
+A new CPSC safety standard for infant sleep products went into effect on June 23, 2022.
+The new standard effectively bans infant inclined sleep products and will require any currently unregulated infant sleep product to meet the bassinet standard.
+In addition, the Safe Sleep for Babies Act was signed into law in May 2022 which bans infant inclined sleep products from sale (new or used) or manufacture.